 Well, in just one day, BUDZ returned 10% and Jason took profits.

-When you’re trying to make money trading marijuana stocks, you need to stay on top of any changes in the industry.
+To learn how to trade pot stocks successfully, you need to stay on top of any changes in the industry.
 When you see significant potential changes, such as marijuana legalization in a country or state, you might want to start looking at potential marijuana stocks to buy.
 Remember, marijuana stocks could be volatile, and you should only trade capital that you could afford to lose.
 Don’t go out putting all of your savings into marijuana stocks because there’s still some uncertainty.